Nivalyx/osu-wiki/wiki/Tournaments/o!cCO/en.md

 ## Organisation

-The Ascaveth Invitational Tournament 2023 was run by various osu! community members from the Asia-Pacific region and beyond.
+The osu!catch Convert Cup Open 2023 was run by various osu! community members from the Asia-Pacific region and beyond.

 | Position | Member(s) |
 | :-- | :-- |